 WQXR is at 105.9 FM

 On October 8, 2009, WQXR moved from 96.3 on the FM dial to 105.9.
-Our new signal will reach the five boroughs of New York City and most of Westchester and Nassau counties in New York; Monmouth, Middlesex, Union, Essex, Hudson and Bergen counties in New Jersey; and parts of Fairfield County in Connecticut.
+Our signal reaches the five boroughs of New York City and most of Westchester and Nassau counties in New York; Monmouth, Middlesex, Union, Essex, Hudson and Bergen counties in New Jersey; and parts of Fairfield County in Connecticut.

 Unfortunately, the signal from our new home at 105.9 is not quite as strong as it was at 96.3.
 The Federal Communications Commission has designated 105.9 FM as a class B1 station, which broadcasts at a slightly lower power than 96.3 FM, which is a full class B station.
 The acquisition of 105.9 was the only affordable option for us to find a new home for WQXR.
 The terms of our license forbid us from boosting the signal.
 Due to FCC rules, we are unable to boost the signal strength or petition the FCC for a new class of license; we must work with what we have.